Poetic Edda: Codex Regius

+Contents

 Poems similar to those found in the Codex Regius are also included in many editions of the Poetic Edda.
 Important manuscripts containing these other poems include AM 748 I 4to, Hauksbók, and Flateyjarbók.
 Many of the poems are also quoted in Snorri's Prose Edda, but usually only in bits and pieces.
 What poems are included in an edition of the Poetic Edda depends on the editor.
 Those not found in the Codex Regius are sometimes called the "eddic appendix".
 Other Eddic-like poems not usually published in the Poetic Edda are sometimes called Eddica minora and were compiled by Andreas Heusler and Wilhelm Ranisch in their 1903 book titled Eddica minora: Dichtungen eddischer Art aus den Fornaldarsögur und anderen Prosawerken.

 English translators are not consistent on the translations of the names of the Eddic poems or on how the Old Norse forms should be rendered in English.
 Up to three translated titles are given below, taken from the translations of Bellows, Hollander, and Larrington with proper names in the normalized English forms found in John Lindow's Norse Mythology and in Andy Orchard's Cassell's Dictionary of Norse Myth and Legend.